-To more completely situate my thesis in lieu of prior activity-based, contextual-sensing systems, here I describe several illustrative research projects.
+To more completely situate my thesis relative to prior activity-based, contextual-sensing systems, here I describe several illustrative research projects.
 These are categorized into two prevalent approaches-mobile & worn, and environment instrumentation.
-These categories fit with the "execution environments" described by Schilit, Adams, and Want [235].
+These categories fit with the "execution environments" described by Schilit, Adams, and Want [236].